Connect with others who understand.

 Members have also shared the variety of sensations they experience with peripheral neuropathy.
 One noted, “Your feet are numb to feeling, yet there is awful nerve pain.
 I’ve heard it compared to shingles pain.”
 Another member shared, “I have no feeling in my ring finger and pinky on both hands.
 It’s strange to not have feeling in them.
 Makes them seem weaker than they are.”

-Peripheral neuropathy occurs when the peripheral nerves running from the brain and spinal cord are damaged or destroyed.
-This damage prevents the nerves from properly transmitting nerve signals to the muscles, skin, and other parts of the body, resulting in symptoms like muscle weakness, tingling, and numbness.
+Peripheral neuropathy develops when the peripheral nerves outside the brain or spinal cord are damaged or destroyed.
+This damage prevents the nerves from properly transmitting nerve signals to the muscles, skin, and other parts of the body, resulting in muscle weakness, tingling, and numbness.
 Several factors may cause a person with rheumatoid arthritis to develop peripheral neuropathy.

 Nerve Entrapment

-Nerve entrapment, also known as entrapment neuropathy or compression neuropathy, occurs when the nerves have become entrapped (compressed) and restricted.
+Nerve entrapment, also called entrapment neuropathy or compression neuropathy, happens when the nerves have become compressed and restricted due to joint damage or swelling.
 People with RA sometimes develop entrapment neuropathies, including carpal tunnel syndrome and tarsal tunnel syndrome (compression of a nerve that runs along the inside of the ankle).
-Entrapment neuropathies can occur when the tissues surrounding a joint have become swollen and damaged by RA, leading them to exert pressure on nearby nerves.
+Entrapment neuropathies can develop when the tissues surrounding a joint have become swollen and damaged by RA, leading to pressure on nearby nerves.

 Side Effects of Medications

-Certain medications may be associated with peripheral neuropathy in people with RA.
-As one myRAteam member wrote, their doctor decided that their neuropathy was a side effect of Arava (leflunomide).
-“I stopped taking that,” they wrote, “and it has gotten a lot better.”
+Some medications may be associated with peripheral neuropathy in people with RA.
+One myRAteam member wrote that their doctor determined that their neuropathy was a side effect of taking leflunomide (Arava).
+“I stopped taking it,” they wrote, “and the neuropathy has gotten a lot better.”
+If you experience peripheral neuropathy while taking RA medications, contact your doctor right away.

 Vasculitis

 Treatment for peripheral neuropathy in RA aims to manage the underlying rheumatoid arthritis and relieve neuropathic symptoms.
 Your usual treatments for rheumatoid arthritis, such as disease-modifying antirheumatic drugs (DMARDs), may help prevent or relieve peripheral neuropathy symptoms.
-Aside from RA treatments, your health care provider may recommend the following suggestions to manage your neuropathy.
+Your healthcare provider may also recommend the following to manage neuropathy.

 Certain medications may help relieve symptoms of peripheral neuropathy.